anthay/ELIZA/scripts/scripts.md

 a script that implements Turing's Example II in his On Computable Numbers (Proceedings of the London Mathematical Society, Nov.
 12, 1936, page 234):
 "II.
 As a slightly more difficult example we can construct a machine to compute the sequence 001011011101111011111... ."

+In the 1966 CACM paper Weizenbaum says "ELIZA scripts exist (at this writing) in Welsh and Gernman as well as in English."
+So far only English scripts have been found in Weizenbaum's archives.
+This is a modern translation of the DOCTOR script into French: [ELIZA-script-DOCTOR-French-Jeu-de-Paume.txt](https://github.com/anthay/ELIZA/blob/master/scripts/ELIZA-script-DOCTOR-French-Jeu-de-Paume.txt)

 #### To run 1966 CACM-compatible scripts on ELIZA